petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-CI means that valuable changes to code are incorporated into a single source of truth, or "main branch," as quickly as possible, resulting in a continuous flow of small changes rather than less frequent, larger batches of changes.
+CI means that valuable changes to code are incorporated into a single source of truth, or "main branch," as quickly as possible, resulting in a continuous flow of small changes rather than in larger, less frequent batches.
 CD means that these updates are accessible to the users as soon as possible, e.g., daily instead of quarterly or annual "big bang" releases.